-3.4 Four push buttons
+3.4 Four Push Buttons

-Nano3 has four push buttons, which have a dynamic function.
+The Nano has four push buttons which have dynamic functions.

-The function of each push button is described on the blue label adjacent to the button.
+The function of each push button is described on the blue label adjacent to each button.
 A label can have two options with the second option coloured red on the label.
 This indicates that the button has two functions.
 The blue option is operated with a short press and the red option with a long press.
 For labels with two options, the second option is typically the opposite function of the first option. e.g. Next/Previous, Insert/Delete, Ok/Cancel, forward/backward.

-The functions of buttons are mostly related the current page (waypoint, task, flarm, info, setup).
-If there is no label next to the button, this button has no function.
+The functions of buttons are mostly related to the current page (waypoint, task, FLARM, info, setup).
+If there is no label next to the button this button has no function.